mddazure/azure-vwan-microhack/README.md

 :exclamation: It may take a few minutes for the changes to complete.
 If RT-Shared-does not look as expected, edit the table and correct the Associations and Propagations settings per the instructions above.

+Before proceeding, ensure that the routing view of microhack-we-hub look as above, and that microhack-we-hub shows Succeeded for Hub status and Routing status.

 For microhack-useast-hub, under Connectivity select Routing and then +Create route table and complete as follows:
 Tab Basics
   - Name: RT-Shared-useast